MRA logo

 2. Web space.
 Please watch for progress updates (financial and technical) and answers to any questions.

-for plotting or for use in other analysis.
-See Race Car Vehicle Dynamics (and Race Car Vehicle Dynamics: Problems, Answers and Experiments) Chapter 14 for more details.
+3. Nondimensional coefficient models of the tire data, including a small Matlab program to expand the coefficients back into data for plotting or for use in other analysis, were supplied for the first few Rounds of test data.
+Search the FSAE TTC private forum if interested.
+Race Car Vehicle Dynamics (and Race Car Vehicle Dynamics: Problems, Answers and Experiments) Chapter 14 have additional details.

 ACKNOWLEDGEMENT